-Today most repro and vintage inspired dresses and skirts don’t need many petticoats.
-One thin crinoline slip will add enough volume to still be modern, while larger full petticoats will create a more dramatic 1950s Rockabilly style.
-Naturally, it is fun to wear a unique color of crinoline skirt under your dress as well as ruffled pettipants or bloomers.
-The crinoline skirt length can vary from mid shin or tea length or at the knee (most common) or above the knee (60s style.)
+Today, most repro and vintage inspired swing dresses and skirts don’t need petticoats but they help make poodle skirts and swing dresses look authentic to the 1950s.
+One thin crinoline slip will add enough volume to still be modern, while larger full petticoats will create a more dramatic 1950s rockabilly style.
+Naturally, it is fun to wear a 1950s crinoline skirt in a unique color under your dress as well as ruffled pettipants or bloomers.
+For wiggle or pencil dresses a full length slip is critical.

-Read more about the fascinating history of 1950s petticoats here.
+Read about the fascinating history of 1950s petticoats here.

 To get the fullness under your 1950s swing dress, you’ll need a crinoline petticoat with layers of ruffles and tulle.
 In the 1950s, women wore at least one tea length petticoat or crinoline slip to add some fullness.
 The fancier the occasion, the more crinoline skirts were worn.
 It wasn’t unusual to wear 3 or 4 layers of 50s petticoats!